Sophie Sosnowski: Educator in Athens

 Sosnowski left ruined Columbia and moved to Athens, Georgia, with her daughters and son-in-law Frank Schaller.
-Sosnowski criticized Reconstruction, which was a time of economic and social difficulty in Georgia.
-She wrote – perhaps referring to the 14th Amendment – that “... to place the Negro on the same level with the Caucasian race, must be considered by every reflecting mind, a great political blunder."

 Initially she was principal at the financially-failing Lucy Cobb Institute, but in 1869 she had a dispute with the school's board of directors.
 Sosnowski left to establish a school of her own, calling it "The Home School".
 (Note: Sosnowski's "The Home School" had nothing to do with homeschooling.)
 Many of the Lucy Cobb students followed her there.
 "The Home School became famous all over the South, especially in Georgia and South Carolina."
 It operated out of the historic Lumpkin House.
 "Sosnowski or her daughter Caroline conducted this school until around 1900."
 (Note: The students in later years after the economy recovered must have been from prosperous families since Caroline would conducted student trips to Europe.)

 Sosnowski's daughter Sophie Augusta died in 1867 after the birth of her second daughter Sophie Schaller.
 Sosnowski and Caroline raised Sophie Augusta's two daughters Ida Schaller and Sophie Schaller.
 (Note: Sophie Schaller married the chemist Charles Herty.)

 Sosnowski died on Monday, 17 July 1899.
 She is buried at Oconee Hill Cemetery.